 You must find a likely challenge or pain-point that the decision-maker is facing.
 Like it or not, business decisions are more emotional than you think.
 By finding an angle to solve someone’s pain, you could be lifting a huge weight off their shoulders which to them, is a bigger motivator to buy your services than just filling in for a job role.

-If you’re a business consultant, the pitch must be UNIQUE to the prospect you are reaching out to.
+If you’re a business consulting firm, the pitch must be UNIQUE to the prospect you are reaching out to.
 A boilerplate pitch of your offerings won’t do.
 Your message has to focus on:

 - What your research is telling you is a likely pain-point they are facing